 Happy National Baby Safety Month!
 As parents, ensuring the safety and well-being of our little ones is our top priority.
 To shed light on the critical aspects of baby and child safety, we recently had the privilege of interviewing Shannon Sullivan, the preschool director at St. Michael school in Grand Ledge, Michigan and former childcare director.
 As a childcare expert, she has a wealth of knowledge to share, having dedicated her career to nurturing and protecting children of all ages.

-In part two of VAVA’s Babycare Expert Series, we'll explore Shannon’s insights on common safety concerns, home safety measures, and much more, as well as dive into a few baby safety-related questions from our followers.
+In part two of VAVA’s Top 5 Baby Safety Month Tips Every Parent Should Know, we'll explore Shannon’s insights on common safety concerns, home safety measures, and much more, as well as dive into a few baby safety-related questions from our followers.

 St. Michael Parish School and Daycare